towerofpower256/davidmac.pro/src/posts/2022-09-24-myspacetraderclient/index.md

 eleventyExcludeFromCollections: false
 ---

 Here's a front-end I made for a multiplayer game.
-I hope you like it!
+Give it a go, I hope you like it!

 The game:
 <a href="https://coruscating-longma-859850.netlify.app/" target="_blank">https://coruscating-longma-859850.netlify.app/</a>